RESP government review

 - Total number of beneficiaries that have ever received a CESG = 4.26 million

-- Amount withdrawn from RESP for post secondary education = $2.07 billion
+- The amount is withdrawn from RESP for post-secondary education = $2.07 billion

 - Number of people using RESPs to pay for Post Secondary education = 299,799